Annika Zeyen: Handbiking

-On 11 June 2021, Annika switched focus to the individual competitions with the H3W Time Trial.
-Zeyen completed the 16.8 km course in a time of 28 minutes and 59 seconds taking the silver medal behind Francesca Porcellato from Italy.
+On 11 June 2021, Zeyen switched focus to the individual competitions with the H3W Time Trial.
+She completed the 16.8 km course in a time of 28 minutes and 59 seconds taking the silver medal behind Francesca Porcellato from Italy.
 Two days later, Zeyen competed in the Women's H3 Road Race at the looking to retain her rainbow jersey.
-In an extremely close race, Annika beat Francesca Porcellato by less than 1 second.
-Annika completed the 58.8 km race in a time of 1 hour 50 minutes and 56 seconds.
+In an extremely close race, she completed the 58.8 km race in a time of 1 hour 50 minutes and 56 seconds and beat Porcellato by less than a second.